J-Dees/Personal-Media-Tracker/docs/APISpec.md

 ## `/admin/reset`

-Resets the state of the database and loads in all movie, game, and book metadata.
-(Do not use this in practicality)
+Resets the state of the database.
+Drops all tables and their data except Books, Movies, and Games and then loads all the tables back in.

 **Response**:
 - HTTP_200_OK